wangyihuan123/plate_detection/README.md

 add log system
-add opencv controller for debugging: display the detection area add console controller and commands for debugging  ??? why need this ??, Yes, so that sometimes we need to stop or frame by frame for debugging, and we can also save the image by command??
+add opencv controller for debugging: display the detection area add shutdown function to end engines and controllers properly add console controller and commands for debugging and shutdown command

-add shutdown function to end engines and controllers properly tidy up code
+tidy up code